 Where We Are

-Our supply chain partners collect pre-consumer scraps from our sewing factories and only use cotton that meets our quality standards.
-Then, the fibers are mechanically shred, so they can be re-spun into new yarn.
+Our supply-chain partners collect pre-consumer scraps from our sewing factories and use only the cotton that meets our quality standards.
+Then, the fibers are mechanically shredded, so they can be respun into new yarn.
 Most of our recycled cotton is blended with recycled polyester.
-This extends the length of the fibers, so they're the perfect yarn for sweatshirts and T-shirts.
+This process extends the length of the fibers to make the perfect yarn for sweatshirts and T-shirts.

-This Spring 2020 season, 22% of our cotton fabrics are made with recycled cotton.
-Using recycled cotton fiber this season reduced CO2 emissions by 70% compared to using conventional cotton.
+For the Spring 2021 season, 33% of our cotton fabrics are made with recycled cotton.
+Using recycled cotton reduces CO2 emissions by 80% compared to using conventional virgin cotton.

-Our goal is to incorporate as much recycled cotton into our natural materials as possible.
-We are constantly talking with new supply chain partners and vetting new technologies that would allow us to use more recycled cotton.
+Our goal is to incorporate recycled cotton into our natural raw materials whenever possible.
+We are constantly working with new supply-chain partners and vetting new technologies that would allow us to use more recycled cotton.